MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 The **D365 Automation** entitlements give access to APIs in the `/api/microsoft/automation` route by using the OAuth client credentials flow.
 An application token with `Automation.ReadWrite.All` scope is needed for accessing [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Automation APIs.

-Service-to-service authentication is intended only for company setup through APIs.
+Service-to-service authentication is only intended to support the hydration of companies supported by the Automation APIs.

 ## Setup Overview